OpenEnergyPlatform/ontology/CONTRIBUTE.md

 ### Conventions
 The convention is to always have `feature/` in the branch name.
-The `myfeature` part should describe shortly what the feature is about (separate words with `_`).
+The `myfeature` part should describe shortly what the feature is about (separate words with `_` or `-`).
+Is it also nice to end the branch name with the issue number it linked to:

+Examples of branch names : `feature/solving-duplicate-problems-#11` or `feature/add_ontology_new_class_#43`

+If the branch purpose is to fix a problem `feature/` can be replaced by `fix/`

 Try to follow [these conventions](https://chris.beams.io/posts/git-commit) for commit messages:
 - Keep the subject line [short](https://chris.beams.io/posts/git-commit/#limit-50) (i.e. do not commit more than a few changes at the time)